 Start by zombify-ing your baby.
 We started by using white face paint to cover the eyes and then setting the face paint (so it doesn’t smudge and has more of a matte finish) with white eyeshadow.
 Then we used a dark purple eye shadow around their eyes to give them more of an undead look.
 Easy right?

 Next, it’s time to decide the exit point of your baby, which will basically determine its overall position and how you’ll go about putting it inside the pumpkin.
 For some of our babies we actually had to cut or pop off certain limbs to make it work (for Alyssa’s she actually used a glue gun to reattach her babies head to it’s body once it was placed inside the pumpkin – otherwise the head just wouldn’t fit through).
-From there, cut the necessary hole in your pumpkin, remove at least some of the pumpkins guys and seeds and pull your baby through the hole or cut the limbs accordingly (I know this sounds so savage).
+From there, cut the necessary hole in your pumpkin, remove at least some of the pumpkins guts and seeds and pull your baby through the hole or cut the limbs accordingly (I know this sounds so savage).

-Once your baby is situated inside the pumpkin, take some of the guys and arrange it around your baby and the hole in the pumpkin.
+Once your baby is situated inside the pumpkin, take some of the guts and arrange it around your baby and the hole in the pumpkin.
 As a final step, drip fake blood (or you can use the adhesive fake blood splatters like Nicole and Rachel did) around the baby as desired.

 Note: because of the use of pumpkin guts and fake blood, these pumpkins don’t have a super long shelf life.
 Make them no earlier than a couple of days prior to Halloween.